6 good tranquilizers for dogs & when to use them

 The next step is a DesensitizationDesensitization is a method that allows your dog to get used to the stimuli that cause fear.
 Desensitization is especially useful in stressful situations where noise is the triggering factor.

-For example, is your dog afraid of thunder and lightning, shooting sounds or screaming?
+Is your dog afraid of thunder and lightning, shooting sounds or screaming?
 Then get yourself a CD on which the fear-inducing sounds can be found.
 On the Internet you can often find products that play the common sounds.
 "Stimulus CDs for dogs" or "Sound CDs for Dogs" helps you as a term in the search.

 Of course, there are always situations where a pharmaceutical sedative can be resorted to.